iftachdh/Final_Project_network/README.md

 - **Functionality**: Analyzes and compares basic data metrics across recordings and generates various graphs illustrating different analyses such as total packet numbers, data volume in bytes, and more.
 - **Usage**:
   - **Input**: Place the recordings in the `Final_Project_network/records/records_comparing` folder.
-  - Each record should be type: '.pcapng'
+  - it means that in Final_Project_network folder should be folder 'records' and inside it folder 'records_comparing'
+  - and inside it the records in format: '.pcapng'
   - **Output**: Graphs are saved in the `res/Graphs` folder.

 ### Network Flow Analysis (`analyzing_network_flowpic.py`)